St. John Villa Academy

 St. John Villa Academy was a private, Roman Catholic School on Staten Island in New York, New York.
 Its senior high school was all girls, while the K-8 school was co-ed.
 The school was located within the Roman Catholic Archdiocese of New York.
-St. John Villa Academy, owned and operated by the Sisters of St. John the Baptist, was located on the east shore of Staten Island, in the Arrochar neighborhood, overlooking the Verrazano–Narrows Bridge and Lower New York Bay.
+St. John Villa Academy, owned and operated by the Sisters of St. John the Baptist, was located on the east shore of Staten Island, in the Arrochar neighborhood, overlooking the Verrazzano–Narrows Bridge and Lower New York Bay.

 It was operated by the Sisters of St. John the Baptist.
-St. John Villa Academy is located in Staten Island, New York, overlooking the Verrazano Narrows Bridge.
+St. John Villa Academy is located in Staten Island, New York, overlooking the Verrazzano Narrows Bridge.
 The elementary school had grades K-8, while the high school had grades 9–12.
 Enrollment in St. John Villa Academy was open to girls who have graduated from elementary school and who want a secondary level, college-preparatory education.